Luna Kafé e-zine Luna Kafé record review

 Ladies and gentlemen: the nominee for weirdest chart hitter 2000 is Radiohead with their Kid A. And the winner is....: Radiohead, Kid A!

-Since Radiohead broke through and were launched for the masses and stadium rock (against their will, most likely), they've been trying to scare away the audience.
+Since Radiohead broke through and were launched for the masses and to stadium rock (against their will, most likely), they've been trying to scare away the audience.
 Without luck.
-They create great music, but add odd twists and bends way off mainstream.
+They create great music but they also add odd twists and bends way off mainstream.
 OK Computer was one of the strong albums to close last millennium.
-This time it seems like they wanted to present some of their post-millennium tension, and to challenge their listeners to the max.
-Must be some magic touch.
-And, of course, the extraordinary voice of Thom Yorke.
+This time it seems like they wanted to present some of their post-millennium tension and also to challenge their listeners to the max.
+Must be some magic touch, plus, of course, the extraordinary voice of Thom Yorke.

 I don't agree on all the masterpiece acclamation Kid A has received, but it's definitely a different, and cold (as the icy cover art) journey through music.
 Some highlights for sure, but also some insignificance.
 The pessimism is intact and the kids are still somewhat paranoid.